NikaSykes/Ocean-Acidification/README.md

 Here is a sample of the results: this is the graph of the ph levels recorded at ...

-A special note: for data used in this project there were some readings of ph at -999.
+A special note: for data used in this project there were some readings of pH at -999. pH levels can not be lower than 0.
 These can be persumed to have be outlyers and needed to be removed to not skew the data.
-This was done using...
+This was done by setting up a for loop that remove any negative numbers from the original data, and returns a new data set with only positive numbers.